KAUL28/EDA/README.md

-Exploratory Data Analysis (EDA) on a CSV file.
+Exploratory Data Analysis (EDA) on a CSV file like Amazon_data.csv, you'll typically follow these steps:

 Load the Data: Read the CSV file into a DataFrame.
 Understand the Structure: Check the shape and data types of the DataFrame.